Oriel is the UK-wide portal and recruitment system for postgraduate dental training vacancies. You use Oriel to submit your application.

 Details of the eligibility criteria can be found on the special circumstances page.

 Fitness to Practice

-If you make a Fitness to Practise declaration on your application form, you must complete a form and submit it to the lead recruiter providing further information.
+If you make a Fitness to Practise declaration on your application form, you must complete a form and submit it to your first preference region providing further information.
 This must be provided at the time of application.